 - Wheelbarrow walking

 - Rolling down a hill or on a mat

+Trying a 7-minute HIIT emotional workout may be a good idea, too.
 For this workout, you will need a timer, water, some sneakers, music, and a yoga mat for children (optional).
 All you need to do is a little room inside your house, shoving furniture to the sides.
-Results are best if done first thing in the morning because it sets the brain on a learning mood, ready to engage.
+Results are best if done first thing in the morning because it sets the brain in a learning mood, ready to engage.

 - R1 – Frog Jumps: Hop up and down, just like a frog

 - R2 – Bear Walks: Looking down, hands and feet on the floor, at all times, with your hips as high as you can.
 Walk forward, backward, left, and right

 - R3 – Gorilla Shuffle: Imitating a low sumo squat position (like a gorilla), use your hands to balance around the room, shuffling in all directions